 Personal information may also be processed by staff or by other third parties operating outside Australia who work for us or for one of our suppliers, agents, or partners.
 We take such steps as are necessary in the circumstances to ensure that any overseas third-party service providers we engage do not breach the Australian Privacy Principles, including through contractual arrangements.

 We will, upon your request, and subject to applicable privacy laws, provide you with access to your personal information that is held by us.
 However, we request that you identify, as clearly as possible, the type(s) of information requested.
 We will deal with your request to provide access to your personal information within 30 days and you agree we may charge you our reasonable costs incurred in supplying you with access to this information.

 Your rights to access personal information are not absolute and privacy laws dictate that we are not required to grant access in certain circumstances such as where:

-- access would pose a serious threat to the life, safety or health of any individual or to public health or public safety
+- access would pose a serious threat to the life, safety, or health of any individual or public health or public safety

 - access would have an unreasonable impact on the privacy of other individuals

 - the request is frivolous or vexatious

 - denying access is required or authorised by a law or a court or tribunal order

 - access may prejudice commercial negotiations, legal proceedings, enforcement activities, or appropriate action being taken in respect of a suspected unlawful activity or serious misconduct.

 If we refuse to grant you access to your personal information, we will provide you with reasons for that decision (unless it is unreasonable to do so) and the avenues available for you to complain about the refusal.